 This beautiful fidget ring has multiple spinning beads for a pleasant tactile stim sensation.
 It’s a unique alternative to typical spinner rings and a great option if you don’t like to wear a wide band on your finger.
 You can choose from different combinations of wire and bead colors, too!

-Gear Fidget Jewelry
+Gear Fidget Necklace

 These gear pendants are not just wearable fidgets, they’re absolute works of art.
 They range from simple to elaborate, come in custom colors, and include designs that are masculine to feminine and everything in between.
 If you’re looking for true craftsmanship and a statement necklace you’ll be proud to own, you’ll find one (or many) options here!

-LGBTQ+ Fidget Jewelry
+LGBTQ+ Fidget Necklaces

 These Pride fidget necklaces celebrate both neurodiversity and the LGBTQ+ community.
 You can choose from many color combinations to reflect your identity including nonbinary, transgender, lesbian, bi, and more.

-Spinner Necklace for Stress Relief
+Spinner Fidget Necklace for Stress Relief

 Spinner pendants are perfect for people with ADHD or autism who need to engage in subtle stimming at work or while sitting in class.
 These spinner necklaces are made with natural gemstones and beautiful cloisonne beads.
 This fidget jewelry is elegant enough to wear on formal occasions, so you’ll never have to be without the anxiety relief you need.